 An 1875 Act of the Georgia General Assembly mandated statewide registration of births, deaths, and marriages.
 Few counties complied with this law and even fewer citizens within those counties reported the required information.
 This effort for statewide registration of vital records was funded by the legislature for only two years and after 1876 it was largely abandoned by the counties.

-The few extant death records from this period are available on microfilm for the counties below.
+The few extant death records from this period are available on microfilm for the locations below.

 When death records are not available, researchers are encouraged to search the following sources which may prove useful: